-'''

-//Check if the child element is on the

-Only list

-child element

-diagram or not.

-in

-if(hasproperty("IsVisible", "False"))

-compartment

-{

-if it is not

 //Create a compartment for parts.

-already

 if(hasproperty("type", "part"))

-visible on the

-diagram

-ł
+{

 SetCompartmentName("Parts");

 }

 //Create a compartment for ports.

 else if(hasproperty("type", "port"))

 {

 SetCompartmentName("Ports");

+}

-//Add child element name to
+//Add child element name to compartment.

-compartment.

 AppendCompartmentText("#NAME#");

 }

-This script adds custom compartments for

-Port and Part elements that belong to the

-current element but that are not visible on

-the current diagram.

-The 'IsVisible' property returns True if

-the child element is already visible on the

-'''

-diagram, False if the child element is not visible.This can be used to prevent the child element from being listed in the custom compartment if it is already visible on the diagram, avoiding display of redundant information.
-Script Example 4: Display elements that are the target of a Dependency connector from the element that owns the Shape Script shape RelatedElement { //Check if the current connector we are processing has a //dependency type. if(HasProperty("Connector.Type", "Dependency")) { //Check if the element we are currently checking is //the target of the current connector. if(HasProperty("Element.IsTarget")) { //Set the compartment Name SetCompartmentName("dependsOn"); if(HasProperty("Element.Stereotype", //Set", //

-""))

-{

 }

-else

-{

-AppendCompartmentText(""#Element.St ereotype#""); }

-AppendCompartmentText("#Element.Na me#");
+This script adds custom compartments for Port and Part elements that belong to the current element but that are not visible on the current diagram.

+The 'IsVisible' property returns True if the child element is already visible on the diagram, False if the child element is not visible.

+This can be used to prevent the child element from being listed in the custom compartment if it is already visible on the diagram, avoiding display of redundant information.

+shape RelatedElement { //Check if the current connector we are processing has a //dependency type. if(HasProperty("Connector.Type", "Dependency")) { //Check if the element we are currently checking is //the target of the current connector. if(HasProperty("Element.IsTarget")) { //Set the compartment Name SetCompartmentName("dependsOn"); if(HasProperty("Element.Stereotype", "")) { //Set the compartmentText(""#Element.Stereotype#""); } AppendCompartmentText("#Element.Name#"); }

 }

-}

 With this script, if a Class1 has a stereotype with the 'RelatedElement' Shape Script and Class1 is the source of a Dependency connector to the target Class2, then the name Class2 is displayed in a compartment of Class 1, called 'dependsOn'.

-Script Example 5: Display a list of Realized shape RelatedElement { //Check if the current connector being

-UI REALIZEU processed is a Realization
+Script Example 5: Display a list of Realized Interfaces within a compartment on an element shape RelatedElement { //Check if the current connector being processed is a Realization if(HasProperty("Connector.Type", "Realization")) { //Only display this compartment if the related element we //are checking is the target of the connector that has this //Shape Script element as the source if(HasProperty("Element.IsTarget")) { //If the element is an interface, display it in //realizedInterfaces' compartment if(HasProperty("Element.Type", "Interface")) { //realizedInterfaces' compartment if(HasProperty("Element.Type", "Interface")) { SetCompartmentText("#Element.Name#"); } }

-Interfaces if(HasProperty("Connector.Type",

-within a "Realization"))

-compartment {

-on an element //Only display this compartment if the related element we

-//are checking is the target of the connector that has this

-//Shape Script element as the

-source

-if(HasProperty("Element.IsTarget"))

-//If the element is an interface,

-display it in

-//'realizedInterfaces'

-compartment

-if(HasProperty("Element.Type", "Interface"))

-{

-SetCompartmentName("realizedInterface s");

-AppendCompartmentText("#Element.Na me#");

-}

-}

-}